NorthStarUAS/rc-flight-legacy/README-beaglebone.md

 ## Setup host/beaglebone Network Relay

-The beaglebone canm route through the usb net connection to the wide internet via your Fedora host computer (some other ubuntu based instructions don't seem to quite work.)
+The beaglebone can route through the usb net connection to the wide internet via your Fedora host computer (some other ubuntu based instructions don't seem to quite work.)